openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

 and system properties.
 It is a prerequisite for the NVIDIA GPU Operator, as it detects NVIDIA GPU PCI cards and advertises them on the node label `feature.node.kubernetes.io/pci-10de.present=true`.
-Do not forget to create the default `NodeFeatureDiscovery` custom resource.

 [OpenShift Node Feature Discovery Operator]: https://docs.openshift.com/container-platform/4.9/hardware_enablement/psap-node-feature-discovery-operator.html